clarewtz/covington-parks/README.md

 # covington-parks

-This is a testing site for Covington Parks
+This is a testing site for Covington parks.